 Five years ago is a long time.
 We lived in Marloth Park from December 2, 2013, to February 28, 2014, for a total of 88 days.
 Many of our more recent readers may have not read the past posts nor have they seen the photos included therein.

-By the time we leave here on February 15, 2019, we’ll have spent a total of 15 months of our total 76 months of our world travels, right here in Marloth Park.
+By the time we left here on February 15, 2019, we’ll have spent a total of 15 months of our entire 76 months of our world travels right here in Marloth Park.
 (The exception is the total two weeks we spent in Zambia, Zimbabwe, and Botswana).
 As a result, we’ll have spent almost 20% of our entire travel time in South Africa.

 For the sake of our many worldwide readers who may follow us off and on or consistently, few will recall what we shared five years ago.
 Thus, we hope that which we include over these next three weeks (not every day) will be fresh and new information.

-If you’ve followed us from the beginning and possess a keen sense of recall, we apologize for any redundancy.
-But, also keep in mind, we’ll be sharing considerable new information as well and you may want to check each day to see “what’s new.”
+We apologize for any redundancy if you’ve followed us from the beginning and possess a keen sense of recall, But also keep in mind, we’ll be sharing considerable new information as well, and you may want to check each day to see “what’s new.”

 It was the sudden overnight appearance, of a foam treefrog nest, hanging over the swimming pool in the Hornbill house, where we lived on December 20, 2013 (the same house where friends Rita and Gerhard have been living), that precipitated the story, the photos and the included video.
 Nine days later the tiny tadpoles began to drop from the nest into the pool below.